bltbit/showdown/checkpoints.md

 - Commit your work to `my-checkpoint-XX`
 - Push to your fork
-- Compare using a mock pull request
+- Compare to the official `checkpoint-XX` using a mock pull request
 - Are there any unintended differences?
 Fix them now.
 - Questions or problems?
 [Report an issue](https://github.com/bltbit/showdown/issues) to the Showdown repository.